-For our physical health to work at optimum level, we need our emotional health to do the same.
+For our physical health to work at optimum level, our emotional health needs to do the same.
 It’s impossible to have one without the other.

-For us to improve our emotional health, we firstly need to recognise we have emotions, what they mean so that we can understand them.
-Once we sort out the causes behind our emotions, like stress, anxiety and sadness, we will manage our emotions and health a whole lot better.
+But for us to improve our emotional health, we first need to recognise our emotions, what they mean; we need to understand them.
+Once we sort the causes out behind our emotions, like stress, anxiety and sadness, we will manage our emotions and health a whole lot better.

 - Expression and expressing one’s feelings is an important key to maintaining optimum health.
-Talking about how you feel to someone you can trust is vital.
-If you cannot find someone to talk to, a doctor would be a good starting point.
-Your doctor will then advise your best course of action;
+Talking to someone you can trust is part of the process.
+If you don’t have anyone, a doctor would be a good starting point.
+Your doctor will then advise you on your best course of action;

 - Resilience helps us cope with stress as and when it happens.
-With different strategies, resilience can be learned and strengthened.
-These strategies include social support, accepting that with life brings inevitable change, keeping things in balance;
+With different strategies in place, resilience can be learned and strengthened.
+These strategies include social support, accepting that life brings inevitable change, keeping things in balance;

-- Relaxing is a good way to unwind as it helps calm the mind and body.
-A good method of relaxation to learn is meditation, or spending 10 minutes on your own.
-It’s a way of bringing our emotions back into focus;
+- Relaxing and focusing on yourself helps calm the mind and body.
+A good method of relaxation is meditation or spending 10 minutes on your own.
+It’s a good way of focusing on yourself;

-- Take good care of yourself so that you can implement all the above.
+- Take good care of yourself.
 Eat healthy meals, take exercise regularly and avoid drinking too much alcohol.

-Carrying emotional baggage will only serve to hurt us more in the longer term.
-Speaking our truth may not make us altogether popular, but it will bring about those inevitable changes for us and that’s how it should be.
+Sadly, carrying emotional baggage will hurt us more in the longer term.
+Although speaking our truth won’t make us popular, it will bring about necessary change and perhaps that needs to happen.